eljo/site/_guide/13-reloading.md

 <span class="diff-u">     - 6379</span>
 </pre>

-Now try to run your app.
-You can see that the `web` and `worker` services are started with a new command that indicates reloading is enabled.
+Now try to run your app via `convox start`.
+You can see that the `web` and `worker` services are started with a command that indicates reloading is enabled, based on the value of the environment variable you specified (`NODE_ENV` in our case).

 <pre class="terminal">
 <span class="command">convox start</span>